A small wind slab was intentionally triggered on Jan 15 in North Odyssey Gulley at 3300′ on a wind loaded feature. 10″ crown, 30 yards wide.

 Practice good risk management, which means only expose one person at a time to slopes 30 degrees and steeper, make group communication and unanimous decision making a priority, and choose your terrain wisely: eliminating unnecessary exposure and planning out your safe zones and escape routes.

-The current avalanche hazard rating is LOW for the Valdez region.
-There has been widespread Surface Hoar and Near Surface Faceting that will be a problem layer in the future.
+The current avalanche hazard rating is MODERATE for the Valdez region.
+All three regions have the same forecast however; the further interior snowpack is substantially shallower and has more potential problem layers (use caution and always assess the slopes you plan to ride).
+There has been widespread Surface Hoar and Near Surface Faceting that is a growing concern as wind slabs and are forming and significant snowfall is expected early next week.
 Click FULL FORECAST for more safety information and please share your field observations HERE.

 There are a lot of events coming up in January, check out our Facebook page for the complete list.